 - 1. When learning to use the loader operate at a slow rate. - 2.
 Take advantage of the efficient operation of the loader.
-Keep the travel distance as short as possible.
-Keep the work area small so the cycle time is short. - 3.
+Keep the travel distance as short as possible. - 3.
 Keep the work area as level as possible. - 4.
-Decrease cycle time by "skid" turning (See Section 2.8) rather than a go backward-go forward turn. - 5.
+Decrease cycle times by "skid" turning (see Section 2.8) rather than a go backward go forward turn. - 5.
 Fill the bucket to rated capacity.
 Turning is easier with a full load than with a partial load.
 Keep the loaded bucket close to the ground when transporting. - 6.
 Tilt the bucket as you raise the lift arms or drive up a slope.
 This will prevent material from falling off the back of the bucket. - 7.
 Do not drive across a slope.
-Always go up or down a slope with the heavy end of the loader pointing up towards the top of the slope.
+Always go up or down a slope with the heavy end of the loader pointing towards the top of the slope.